Flanders Company accessory catalog for the /2 (slash 2) BMW motorcycle

 Flanders Company, Accessories for /2 BMW Motorcycles

-These are scans of an original Flanders Company catalog from 1968, or 69.
-Flanders Co. was owned by Earl Flanders and his firm was the distributor for the West Coast.
-Butler and Smith was the importer and they contracted Flanders for distribution to the Rocky Mountains and west.
+These are scans of a Flanders Company catalog from 1968 or 69.
+Flanders Co. was owned by Earl Flanders, and his firm was the distributor for the West Coast.
+Butler and Smith was the importer, and they contracted Flanders for distribution to the Rocky Mountains and west.
 In 1972 B & S took over the entire USA market.
 I hope that you will learn about the products for BMW Motorcycles and note the prices.
 Current Flanders Products.
 For faster loading, I have thumbnailed all of the pages.

 Front page showing the new telescopic forks (Teledraulic Fork) that are denoted by the suffix, US.